CaesarXInsanium/AlgorithmDesignManualCXI/src/01intro.md

 1-6
 Finding the smallest possible subset of sets that has unique values representitive of everything that shows up on all the subsets

+1-7
+The perfect counter example for Graph that is a set of two sets of V vertices and E edges, is one where there is only pairs of vertices connect by single edge each.
+Technically there are all the largest clique but since they are all the degree only the one that shows up first from the sorting algorithm will be returned as correct answer
 ```